HarshitaNahata/contact-manager/README.md

 # 📇 Contact Manager

 A full-stack Contact Manager application with a modern, responsive UI and persistent cloud storage.
-Easily add, view, update, and delete contacts—all powered by a robust MERN stack and deployed for seamless access online.
+Easily add, view, update, and delete contacts—all powered by a robust MERN stack and deployed for seamless access online for users.

 ---